nate-strauser/meteor-cookbook/date-time-moment/README.md

 ```

-This is useful if you want a date to display in a certain timezone.
+This is useful if you want a Date to display in a specific timezone.
 A common use case is that a user picks their timezone in a settings area, then that timezone setting is used to format all application times.

 ## Alternative Options